-A lot has gone on since my last blog post, so I figured it would be good to do a vague review of my year as a little catch up.
-Mind you, with the way 2016 has gone so far the world may end before anyone reads this (we have about 5 hours left), but never mind.
-To the review!
+A lot has gone on this year, so I figured it would be good to do a vague review of my year as a little catch up.

 In no particular order:

 - I was chosen to read one of my stories at the Edinburgh International Book Festival 2016, with Story Shop in the Spiegeltent.
 Getting to know the other writers, hanging out in the Author’s Yurt and performing my work on stage there was utterly wonderful.

 - I was in the opera, twice!
 I did some supporting actor work in a couple of productions at the Edinburgh Playhouse.
 It was amazing to be on stage in there, particularly the first night, and great fun running around in costume backstage.